okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/interactioncode/configuration.md

 1. Open the [Admin Console](/docs/concepts/okta-organizations/#admin-console) for your org.
 1. Choose **Settings** > **Account** > **Embedded widget sign-in support**.
 1. Click **Edit**.
-1. Check the **Interaction code** checkbox to enable Interaction Code as a grant type.
+1. Select the **Interaction code** checkbox to enable Interaction Code as a grant type.
 1. Click **Save**.

 If you enable the Interaction Code grant type, the number of applications and authorization servers that use the Interaction Code grant type appear.